The deadline to recognize students from the 2019-2020 academic year is June 18, 2021.

 - synopsis of accomplishment (i.e., top student, best, paper, project or research, contest winner, etc.)

 National recognition: The winners from each program are the National Student Award winners.
-They will be asked to participate in a poster session at the IPAC National Annual Conference in August, describing their best piece of research or analysis.
+They will be asked to participate in a poster session at the IPAC National Annual Conference in November, describing their best piece of research or analysis.
 A jury will select and rank the three best poster presentations for the Thought Leadership Awards for cash prizes.
-IPAC’s 70th Annual Conference will be held August 20-22nd, 2018, in Quebec City.
+IPAC’s 72nd Annual Conference will be held online, August 23-24, 2021.

 The Thought Leadership Awards are:

 - $250 for Bronze

 An event will be held to honour all of the National Student and Thought Leadership Award winners.

 Winners will be celebrated by IPAC and CAPPA on their respective websites.

 The National Student and Thought Leadership Awards in Public Administration is a joint initiative of CAPPA and the Institute of Public Administration of Canada (IPAC).
 It aims to recognize talent in Canadian schools at the regional level and at the national level.
 It promotes excellence in public administration and showcases the top talent emerging from Canadian programs each year.